Julius Randle NBA Preview vs. the Bucks

 Julius Randle Insights vs. the Bucks

-- He's taken 5.2 threes per game, or 14.8% of his team's shots from beyond the arc this season.
+- Randle is averaging 5.1 three-point field goal attempts per game this season, which is 14.6% of his team's shots from beyond the arc.

-- Randle's opponents, the Bucks, have one of the NBA's fastest tempos, ranking seventh with 105.3 possessions per game, while his Knicks rank 27th in possessions per game with 100.3.
+- Randle's opponents, the Bucks, have one of the fastest offensive tempos, ranking fifth, averaging 105.2 possessions per game, while his Knicks average 100.4 per game, which ranks 27th among NBA teams.

-- Allowing 119 points per game, the Bucks are the 23rd-ranked team in the league defensively.
+- On defense, the Bucks have conceded 118.8 points per game, which is 23rd-best in the league.

-- The Bucks concede 44.1 rebounds per game, ranking 20th in the NBA.
+- On the boards, the Bucks have given up 44 rebounds per contest, which puts them 18th in the NBA.

-- The Bucks are the 17th-ranked squad in the league, giving up 26.6 assists per game.
+- Looking at assists, the Bucks are 16th in the NBA, conceding 26.2 per game.

-- Looking at 3-pointers, the Bucks have allowed 12.1 makes per contest, 10th in the NBA.
+- The Bucks give up 12 made 3-pointers per game, eighth-ranked in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!